linux-man/backstage/README.md

 On Linux, Java has a tendency to crash when a monitor is connected/disconnected.
 Looks like a long time [bug](https://www.google.pt/search?q=sun.awt.image.BufImgSurfaceData+cannot+be+cast+to+sun.java2d.xr.XRSurfaceData).

-Certain mp4 files mute after 10-15 seconds of playing without any warning.
+Certain mp4 files (mainly created by Handbrake) mute after 10-15 seconds of playing without any warning.
 It's a random glitch probably related to gstreamer-java.
-Better use avi or test the media several times.
+On Handbrake, choose mp3 audio, use avi and test the media several times.

 Ogg audio files are loaded by the Video library.
 You might have to play the "video" outside the window (choosing big or negative left/top values and small width/height).